A Lot (song)

-"A Lot" (stylized in lowercase) is a song by Atlanta-based rapper 21 Savage.
-The audio of the song was released on December 20, 2018 via the rapper's YouTube account.
-It was sent to rhythmic and urban contemporary radio on January 8, 2019 as the lead single from his second studio album I Am > I Was.
+"A Lot" is a song by British-American rapper 21 Savage.
+The audio of the song was released on December 20, 2018, a day ahead of the album's official release, via the rapper's YouTube account.
+The song was sent to rhythmic and urban contemporary radio on January 8, 2019, as the lead single from his second album I Am > I Was.

-"A Lot" features North Carolina rapper J. Cole, though he only appears in the streaming and digital versions, as well as later CD pressings.
+"A Lot" features fellow American rapper J. Cole, though he only appears in the streaming and digital versions, as well as later CD pressings.
 The song was written by the artists and its producers DJ Dahi and J. White Did It.
-It samples "I Love You" by East of Underground, which is a cover of "I Love You for All Seasons" performed by The Fuzz; The Fuzz member Shelia Young is credited as a co-writer.
+It samples "I Love You" by East of Underground, which is a cover of "I Love You for All Seasons" performed by the Fuzz; Fuzz member Shelia Young is credited as a co-writer.
 The song received acclaim from critics, with Billboard ranking it as the 6th best song of 2019.
 It won a Grammy Award for Best Rap Song at the 2020 ceremony, marking both 21 Savage and J. Cole's first Grammy wins.

 Background

 Speaking to The Breakfast Club radio show, 21 Savage recalled how the song came about after he and J. Cole first met at the Made in America Festival in 2018; the two exchanged cellphone numbers and a random text from Cole ended up in a studio session.

 21 further elaborated:He took the song with him back home to Raleigh, 'cause he drove [...] and then he sent me the shit.
 And I was like, "Damn, this shit hard as fuck".
 That was just like some spur-of-the-moment shit.
-You know I had to go up there and fuck with Cole".
+You know I had to go up there and fuck with Cole."

 Composition and lyrics

 On the song, 21 Savage reflects "just how much he's endured and how far he's come".
-J. Cole meanwhile "speaks directly on the dubious machinations of the music industry, the justice system, media spin and his own place in the larger narrative".
-The lyricism was described by Billboard as "heady, honest lyricism that gives the song its timeless appeal".
+J. Cole meanwhile "speaks directly on the dubious machinations of the music industry, the justice system, media spin and his own place in the larger narrative", according to Billboard.
+The magazine praised the "heady, honest lyricism that gives the song its timeless appeal".
 The song's video and the original CD edition feature an additional verse by 21, which included the line "Been through some things, but I couldn't imagine my kids stuck at the border", a reference to the Trump administration family separation policy.
 The hook contains similarities to Gucci Mane's 2009 song of the same name.